Boiling: Film

-If a surface heating the liquid is significantly hotter than the liquid then film boiling will occur, where a thin layer of vapor, which has low thermal conductivity, insulates the surface.
-This condition of a vapor film insulating the surface from the liquid characterizes film boiling.
+If a surface heating the liquid is significantly hotter than the liquid then film boiling will occur, where a thin layer of vapour, which has low thermal conductivity, insulates the surface.
+This condition of a vapour film insulating the surface from the liquid characterises film boiling.

-Influence of Geometry
+Influence of geometry

 Pool boiling

 "Pool boiling" refers to boiling where there is no forced convective flow.
 Instead, the flow occurs due to density gradients.
 It can experience any of the regimes mentioned above.

 Flow boiling

 "Flow boiling" occurs when the boiling fluid circulates, typically through pipes.
-It's movement can be powered by pumps, such as in power plants, or by density gradients, such as in a Thermosiphon or a heat pipe.
-Flows in flow boiling are often characterized by a void fraction parameter, which indicates the fraction of the volume in the system that is vapor.
+Its movement can be powered by pumps, such as in power plants, or by density gradients, such as in a thermosiphon or a heat pipe.
+Flows in flow boiling are often characterised by a void fraction parameter, which indicates the fraction of the volume in the system that is vapor.
 One can use this fraction and the densities to calculate the vapor quality, which refers to the mass fraction that is in the gas phase.
 Flow boiling can be very complex, with heavy influences of density, flow rates, and heat flux, as well as surface tension.
 The same system may have regions that are liquid, gas, and two-phase flow.
 Such two phase regimes can lead to some of the best heat transfer coefficients of any system.

 Confined boiling

-Confined boiling refers to boiling in confined geometries, typically characterized by a [Bond number] that compares the gap spacing to the capillary length.
+Confined boiling refers to boiling in confined geometries, typically characterized by a Bond number that compares the gap spacing to the capillary length.
 Confined boiling regimes begin to play a major role when Bo < 0.5.
-This boiling regime is dominated by "vapor stem bubbles" left behind after vapor departs.
+This boiling regime is dominated by "vapour stem bubbles" left behind after vapour departs.
 These bubbles act as seeds for vapor growth.
+Confined boiling typically has higher heat transfer coefficient but a lower CHF than pool boiling.
+CHF occurs when the vapor momentum force at the two-phase interface balances the combined surface tension and hydrostatic forces, leading to irreversible growth of the dry spot.
 Confined boiling is particularly promising for electronics cooling.